Air Assist Kit for Dual PRO 14W, 7W PRO, & 7W+ Forward Fan Lasers

 We have fully redesigned the air assist nozzle and kit for the 7W+ and 7W PRO lasers to be easy to install and effective at removing smoke from the work area.
 The air assist will allow you to get cleaner engravings and cut more effectively.
 Use this air assist to clean up your engravings to remove the smoke lines that can be left on the wood when engraving or to increase the ability to cut through wood all the way.

 The kit includes a precision machined aluminum air nozzle with specific attention to increasing the air flow without obstruction of the laser beam.
 The nozzle has a 6mm air hose attachment that fits with the custom shielding cover.
 Changing between using the air nozzle and not using it is simple and easy.

 DOES NOT INCLUDE AIR PUMP

-Shielding size selection for 7W and 7W PRO
+Shielding size selection for 7W PRO

 Some of the older 7W lasers will have a shorter housing and a smaller shielding piece.
 To tell which one you have, you can measure the distance from the top to the bottom.
 Note: all 7W PRO lasers will be the LONG version.
 Make the selection on the options box when ordering.

 7W PRO and newer 7W lasers will be ~1.5″